 - When you get home, explain to your loved ones that you are jet lagged.
 Let them know that you are suffering.
 Draw on their support and love and also give yourself the space you need to come back to center again at home.

-- Acknowledge that long distance travel may well move your body and mind to close.
-We need to close to protect ourselves when we have had enough stimulation.
+- Acknowledge that long distance travel may well make your mind and emotions shut down.
+We need to shut down, to close to protect ourselves when we have had enough stimulation.
 Being physically uncomfortable and immersed in sights, sound, movement and tactile experience for so long often leads us to close.
 Validate this.
-Give yourself the time you need to come back to center, to start to open back up a little.
-The 2 days off after you return will be a good way to start to do this.
+Give yourself the time you need to come back to center, so that you can start to open back up a little when your system feels ready.
+The two days off after you return will be a good way to start to do this.
 Other ways to help you in this will be personal to you.
 You might need to sit and watch re-runs of your favorite reality TV show on the couch for a while in order to start transitioning from closing back to center.
 You might need to sit and just be with yourself quietly.
 You might need to go to your beloved constantly to seek soul nourishment and physical touch.
 Your body will tell you what you need to do to bring yourself back to center.

-For more practical tips on self-care during air travel, you can read this article that I wrote a few years ago.
+For more practical tips on self-care during air travel, you can read this article.